Six Flags & Texas Railroad: History

 The railroad continues to run at the park daily, operating much the same as it did over 50 years ago when the attraction first opened.
 Six Flags maintains the trains as close as possible to their original specifications.
 In fact, despite a popular movement to transform theme park railroad engines from steam-powered to the newer diesel-powered trains for lower maintenance and operating costs, Six Flags Over Texas has resisted, in favor of a more authentic experience.
-The only other Six Flags park still operating steam locomotives is Six Flags St. Louis, with the Tommy G. Robertson Railroad.
+The only other Six Flags park (prior to the Cedar Fair merger) still operating steam locomotives is Six Flags St. Louis, with the Tommy G. Robertson Railroad.
 The two locomotives at sister park Six Flags Over Georgia, the Texas and the General, had diesel engines mounted in their tenders in 2005 and were no longer run as steam locomotives.